Header

 From June to September 2024, a wide range of projects and offers came in from all parts of the country.
 This has led to Migros Culture Percentage committing CHF 426,000 to 33 diverse projects from all over Switzerland.

-In dialogue with people living in poverty - you can play a part too
+In dialogue with people with experience of poverty – you can play a part too

 The association ATD Fourth World Switzerland association is committed to overcoming poverty in Switzerland - together with those people afflicted by it.
 In a cooperation project, ATD Fourth World and Migros Culture Percentage are providing a new perspective on poverty in Switzerland to anyone who is interested.